I have to decide whether to buy a Domino K600, an MCS Eagle, a Delta from AZ, or an eZ-inkjet from GTUS. What is the difference between them ?

 Let’s check out the speed

-(*) Although Kyocera has come out with 20-30% faster heads, all companies still run the old heads because the speed gain is negligible and not compatible to new heads.
+(*) Although Kyocera has come out with 20-30% faster heads, all companies still run the old heads because the speed gain is negligible and they are not compatible to old heads.

 Let’s check out the head repair costs

 The price per inch is about the same the same but the Ricoh head will last much longer because it is a stainless steel plate.

 Besides, if you have to exchange a Kyocera head for 1 jetout, you will have to exchange the whole 4.25”.
 With the eZ-inkjet, you will exchange only one head.
 That will cost you only half.